DevikaNair90/academic-kickstart/content/home/about.md

 # Biography

-Devika Nair is a recent graduate of the MS Data Analytics program within American University's Kogod School of Business.
+Devika Mahoney-Nair is a recent graduate of the MS Data Analytics program within American University's Kogod School of Business.
 After completing her BS in Neuroscience at Franklin & Marshall College, she worked at Genetic Alliance, a nonprofit dedicated to advocacy on behalf of communities affected by genetic conditions.